alex-ball/swc-demo-sandbox/README.md

 ```

 This creates a basic LXC image instance `swc` and installs a `usercmd` alias
-for running simple commands as the `ubuntu` user in a given container.
+for running simple commands as the `ubuntu` user (i.e. not root) in a given
+container.

 If the `usercmd` alias already exists, the existing definition will be printed
 to the screen before it is clobbered, so you have a chance to save it under a